 chassis No. 12100D

-As received on the left and as restored and working on the right
+As received and as restored front and back

 Marconiphone model 253 Four valve Long and medium wave band AC mains operated table top valve radio housed in veneered wood case.
 Made in UK 1933